 If you're a web author, or you’ve been asked to take on this role, this part of our site will help you manage your web content using ECU's Web Content Management System.
-It contains guides on how to write build your content, how to gain access to the WebCMS and what to do if you need further support.
+It contains guides on how to write your content, how to gain access to the WebCMS and what to do if you need further support.

 Web authoring trainingIf you need access to the WebCMS, you must enrol in our half-day course.
 The course provides an overview of how to maintain content in the WebCMS and works through some practical activities.